Investigating Agency of LLMs in Human-AI Collaboration Tasks: Task 2: Investigating Agency in Dialogue Systems

 \subsection{Human Evaluation}

-\xhdr{Procedure} We evaluate the Agency of our best-performing model based on automatic evaluation, \textit{GPT-3 (In-Context Learning w/ Agency Feature Examples)}, with human interior designers.
-We recruit 13 interior designers from UpWork (\href{https://www.upwork.com/}{upwork.com}).
-In each evaluation session, we ask them to interact with two randomly-ordered dialogue systems -- ICL w/ Agency Features and one of the other three models -- one at a time.
+We evaluate the Agency of our best-performing method based on automatic evaluation, \textit{ICL-Agency}, with human interior designers (Figure~\ref{human-eval}).

+\xhdr{Procedure} We recruit 13 interior designers from UpWork (\href{https://www.upwork.com/}{upwork.com}).
+In each evaluation session, we ask them to interact with two randomly-ordered dialogue systems -- \textit{ICL-Agency} and one of the other three finetuning/prompting methods -- one at a time.
 They were provided with a room description and a chair design element (e.g., material).
-After finalizing a design with each of the dialogue systems, they filled out a questionnaire comparing the two systems.

-\xhdr{Evaluation Metrics} In the questionnaire, we asked them to choose the chatbot that \textbf{(1)} had more influence over the final design (Agency); \textbf{(2)} was better able to express its design preference (Intentionality); \textbf{(3)} was better able to motivate their design preference (Motivation); \textbf{(4)} pursued their design preferences for a greater number of conversational turns (Self-Efficacy); \textbf{(5)} was better able to self-adjust their preference (Self-Regulation).
+After their interaction, we asked them to choose the chatbot that had the (1) higher Agency, (2) higher Intentionality, (3) higher Motivation, (4) higher Self-Efficacy, and (5) higher Self-Regulation. \editsc{The designers conducted 231 comparative evaluations for a total of 231*2 = 462 interactions with LLM.\footnote{\editsc{We aimed to collect 20 evaluations per designer, but some dropped out before finishing all 20.}}}

-\xhdr{Results} Figure~\ref{human-eval} shows the human evaluation results.
-Consistent with the automatic evaluation results, ICL w/ Agency Features model is rated as having more Agency compared to other models and the Fine-tuning model is rated the worst.
+\xhdr{Results} Consistent with the automatic evaluation results, ICL w/ Agency Features model is rated as having more Agency compared to other models and the Fine-tuning model is rated the worst.
 We do not observe significant differences in Intentionality between this model and the Instruction Only and In-Context Learning approaches.
 However, we find that this model is perceived as more effective in Motivation and Self-Efficacy, likely due to better access to relevant demonstration examples.